UoW Tauranga Campus Wins Top Australasian Award

 Learning Environments Australasia is the peak body advocating for quality and innovation in learning environments to enhance student outcomes.
 They seek to raise awareness of the essential interplay between space design, pedagogy, and technology.
 The awards showcase architects and educators working together to produce inspiring educational facilities.

-“The University of Waikato Tauranga Campus is a stunningly elegant building that achieves its stated vision to deliver ‘a foundational university building in Tauranga, and in so doing grounds the project in its sense of place and people’.
+The judges' stated that “The University of Waikato Tauranga Campus is a stunningly elegant building that achieves its stated vision to deliver ‘a foundational university building in Tauranga, and in so doing grounds the project in its sense of place and people’.
 It exhibits a simplicity in its solution to a complex technical brief with a rich layering of meaning.
 The facility is a statement of the importance and opportunity for educational buildings to fully and comprehensively understand and engage with their cultural context.
 It is a learning environment that engenders a deep sense of belonging that connects to the past, while creating a catalyst for an inclusive future.”

 Jasmax CEO, Sjoerd Post, says: “The University of Waikato Tauranga Campus is a world-leading example of bi-cultural design and it’s incredibly affirming that this has been recognised on an international stage.
 The University and Jasmax share the vision for raising the bar on indigenous design intelligence and subsequent outcomes in the built environment.”